 This carry trade first appeared in the early 1990s.
-By this activity, central banks lent gold to bullion banks (e. g., Barclay’s, Republic, JPMorgan et cetera) at one quarter to one percent interest.
+By this activity, central banks lent gold to bullion banks (e. g., Barclay’s, Republic, JPMorgan, Goldman Sachs et cetera) at one quarter to one percent interest.
 These banks then sold the bullion and invested the proceeds in US Treasury securities that paid three to five percent interest.

-By the summer of 2001, various private newsletters (one, two, three) reported that 30% to 80% of central bank gold had gone into the carry trade, on a world-wide basis, in a supposed attempt to suppress the gold market.
+By the summer of 2001, various private newsletters (one, two, three) reported that 30% to 80% (that is: 10,000 to 26,000 tons) of central bank gold had gone into the carry trade, on a world-wide basis, in a supposed attempt to suppress the gold market.
 I suspect the real story is that this carry trade was a stratagem by the criminal elite to “legally” get gold away from central banks (probably using bank loans for the purpose).
 Thus, when currencies collapse, these criminal elite will possess gold and pay their paper debts with worthless paper.

 All this gold was sold into the market at prices ranging between $260 and $400 per troy ounce.
-Gold is now fluctuating around $1,700.
+Gold is now fluctuating around $1,350 (as of 2014 July).
 Thus, bullion banks are sitting on enormous losses relative to this carry trade.
 And, I don’t see how they could have hedged their position in the futures markets; the amount involved would have overwhelmed such markets and would have driven large numbers of specialists (those who work the pits) into bankruptcy by now.

 Of all the central bank financial reports I examined (German, French, Italian, Japanese, Euro and others), each showed a line on their balance sheet that read, “Gold and gold receivables”; and none separated the two categories.

-We are not finished; there are other factors that must be included in our equation, a) “cash equivalents” driven by insurance on bank deposits; and b) foreign currencies issued by foreign private and central banks in exchange for dollar assets.
+We are not finished making “eligible assets” = liabilities “to be collateralized”; there are other factors that must be included in our equation, a) “cash equivalents” driven by insurance on bank deposits; and b) foreign currencies issued by foreign private and central banks in exchange for dollar assets.